Vengeance (2003): Storylines

 One of the featured preliminary matches was Zach Gowen versus Vince McMahon in a singles match.
-The hype to this match began on the May 22 episode of SmackDown!, where Gowen, whose left leg was amputated when he was eight years old due to cancer, said that he wanted to wrestle for the WWE.
+The hype to this match began on the May 22 episode of SmackDown!, where Gowen, whose left leg was amputated when he was eight years old due to cancer, said that he wanted to wrestle for WWE.
 McMahon, however, ordered police to arrest him.
 On the June 5 episode of SmackDown!, McMahon challenged Gowen to get a WWE contract by beating him in an Arm Wrestling contest.
 On the June 12 episode of SmackDown!, McMahon kicked Gowen's leg in order to win the contest.
 On the June 26 episode of SmackDown!, McMahon agreed to give Gowen a contract, but only if Gowen joined McMahon's "Kiss My Ass" club.
 Gowen low blowed McMahon.
 McMahon attacked Gowen and booked him and Stephanie McMahon against Big Show, with Gowen getting a WWE contract if they won.
 On the July 3 episode of SmackDown!, Brock Lesnar and Kurt Angle helped Gowen and Stephanie win the match and earn his contract.
 On the July 10 episode of SmackDown!, while Gowen signed his contract, McMahon made a match between Gowen and himself for Vengeance.
 On the July 24 episode of SmackDown!, McMahon attacked Gowen during his match with Lesnar and Angle against Big Show and The World's Greatest Tag Team.

 The other featured preliminary match was The Undertaker versus John Cena in a singles match.
-The buildup to the match began on the June 26 episode of SmackDown!, where Cena celebrated a year in the WWE.
+The buildup to the match began on the June 26 episode of SmackDown!, where Cena celebrated a year in WWE.
 He fought Orlando Jordan and defeated him, but attacked him after the match, making The Undertaker run down for the save.
-On the July 3 episode of SmackDown!, The Undertaker cost Cena his match against Billy Gunn in the WWE United States Championship tournament.
+On the July 3 episode of SmackDown!, The Undertaker cost Cena his match against Billy Gunn in a tournament for the reinstated United States Championship (a former title of World Championship Wrestling that was acquired in March 2001 and deactivated that November).
 On the July 17 episode of SmackDown!, Cena and The Undertaker brawled in the ring.
 On the July 24 episode of SmackDown!, Cena taunted The Undertaker, rapping about him in a cemetery.